 Today i describe the few steps on subversion installation (with repository) on Linux debian.
-So Subversion in 5 Steps + Apache Mod-DAV.
-Let's start...
+Also we talk about Subversion (svn) in 5 Steps + Apache Mod-DAV.
+Let’s start…

 Step 1: Install subversion